ga-wdi-lessons/rails-features-U-partials/readme.md

 - Introduce application layout
 - Convert edit & new forms to partials
 - Convert show/index to render partials for collections
-- Utilize Rails validations to protect application's state from bad data
+- Utilize Rails strong parameters to address the mass assignment vulnerability

 ## Framing